odinuv/web/en/apv/articles/programming/index.md

 ### Type System
 The source code must strictly conform to the defined syntax of the chosen language.
-Apart from the syntax, there are other rules, one the very important is *Type System*.
+Apart from the syntax, there are other rules, very important one is *Type System*.
 The values used in programming language can have different **data type**.
 Types are specific to each langauge, but there are some commonly used: